gwizard/gwizard/README.md

 ## Mini-FAQ
 We will try to cover some design questions.

+### Another framework?
+It really isn't.
+GWizard is just a tiny bit of glue holding together

 ### What's wrong with Dropwizard?
 Isn't there a Guice module for DW?
 We like DW; as opinionated developers, it's a pleasure to find an opinionated framework which shares most of our opinions.
 We just wish it had _one more_ opinion - dependency injection (of